-Benefits Description You pay Alternative treatments After the calendar year deductible Acupuncture only when performed by an M.D., D.O., O.M.D., or L.Ac.
-PPO: Nothing (No deductible) up to the Plan Massage therapy only when performed by a Licensed Massage Therapist (LMT) or a Certified Massage Therapist (CMT) maximum of \$30 per visit and then all charges up to the Plan allowance; and all charges above 30 visits per person per calendar year Note: The Plan defines acupuncture as the practice of insertion of needles into specific exterior body locations to relieve pain, to induce surgical anesthesia, or for therapeutic purposes.
-States: Nothing (No deductible) up to the Plan maximum of \$30 per visit; and all charges above Note: Acupuncture and massage therapy visits have a separate calendar year maximum of 30 visits per person. \$30 per visit and/or 30 visits per person per calendar year Note: These providers are required to submit itemized bills and their Federal Tax I.D.
+Benefits Description You pay After the calendar year deductible Alternative treatments Acupuncture only when performed by an M.D., D.O., O.M.D., or L.Ac., limited to 30 visits per calendar year PPO: Nothing (No deductible) up to the Plan maximum of \$40 per visit and then all charges Massage therapy only when performed by a Licensed Massage Therapist (LMT) or a Certified Massage Therapist (CMT) so visits per person, per calcidar year Note: The Plan defines acupuncture as the practice of insertion of needles into specific exterior body locations to relieve pain, to induce surgical anesthesia, or for therapeutic purposes.
+Non-PPO and Providers outside the 50 United States: Nothing (No deductible) up to the Plan maximum of \$40 per visit; and all charges above \$40 per visit and/or 30 visits per person, Note: Acupuncture and massage therapy visits have a separate calendar year maximum of 30 visits per person. per calendar year Note: These providers are required to submit itemized bills and their Federal Tax I.D.
 Number (if a United States provider) as outlined in Section 7.
-Not covered: All charges Chelation therapy except for acute arsenic, gold, mercury or lead poisoning; or use of Desferoxamine in iron poisoning Naturopathic services and medicines Homeopathic services and medicines (Note: Services of certain alternative treatment providers may be covered in medically underserved areas; see page 11.)
-Educational classes and programs Coverage is limited to: PPO, Non-PPO and Providers outside the 50 • Smoking Cessation - Office visits, individual and group counseling and purchase of over-the-counter smoking cessation drugs and supplies up to a maximum payable of \$100 for one program per person per calendar year.
-United States: Nothing (No deductible) up to \$100 and all charges after \$100 Note: Prescription drugs are covered only under Prescription drug benefits, not subject to the \$100 limitation (see Section 5(f)).
-Note: Over-the-counter smoking cessation drugs and supplies you receive in conjunction with a smoking cessation program cannot be purchased with your drug card.
-You must file a claim for them.
-Coverage is limited to: PPO, Non-PPO and Providers outside the 50 Nutritional counseling United States: Nothing (No deductible) up to \$200 Diabetic Education or training per person per calendar year and all charges after \$200 per person per calendar year Note: We cover dieticians, nutritionists and diabetic educators who bill independently for nutritional counseling.
-Note: Nutritional counseling and diabetic education or training have separate Plan maximums of \$200 each.
+Not covered: All charges • Chelation therapy except for acute arsenic, gold, mercury or lead poisoning; or use of Desferoxamine in iron poisoning Naturopathic services and medicines Homeopathic services and medicines (Note: Services of certain alternative treatment providers may be covered in medically underserved areas; How you get care Section 3.)
+Educational classes and programs Coverage is limited to: PPO, Non-PPO and Providers outside the 50 Smoking Cessation Program United States: Nothing (No deductible) • Two quit attempts per calendar year as part of the Plan's Smoking Cessation Program.
+The quit attempts include proactive telephone counseling and up to four smoking cessation counseling sessions of at least 30 minutes each in each quit attempt.
+Over-the-counter (OTC) medications approved by the FDA to treat tobacco dependence can be obtained through the Smoking Cessation Program at no charge. - Prescription drugs approved by the FDA to treat tobacco dependence for smoking cessation only through the Plan's mail order Prescription benefits, Section 5(f) and only when enrolled in the Smoking Cessation Program at no charge.
+OTC medications approved by the FDA to treat tobacco dependence for smoking cessation are also available through the Plan's Prescription benefit at no charge.
+(See Section 5(f) for more details).
+Note: If you would like to contact the Plan for more information or to enroll in the Smoking Cessation Program, there are two ways to do this: